 The hard-wire bypass function is not quite as trivial as might be expected.
-It is a bit more complicated because of 2 input jacks, plus the 2 different outputs, plus all the metering.
+It is a bit more complicated because of 2 input jacks, plus the DAC option and the 2 different outputs, one of which doubles as an input to the A to D option, plus all the metering.
 Selection of either the XLR balanced (transformer) input or 1/4" unbalanced (op-amp) is done with a "pull to toggle" switch on the back panel.
+Generally either output can be used and there are internal jumpers that allow the XLR output to be used as an input to the A/D, FET side-chain and OP metering, so that the SLAM! can be used in a wild way with other processors (like a Massive Passive) in a complex chain.
 Like many of Manley's processors, using the 1/4" unbalanced output bypasses the final transformer and may be a little cleaner or open sounding compared to the transformer output, which may be a little warmer and richer or evocative of some vintage gear.
 Might be worth checking out each input and output while you learn the unit.
 Subtle but important differences.
-A few points inspired by some of the early comments from SLAM! users make it into this addendum too.